Approximately 80 percent of all learning comes through the visual pathways.

 Any interference in the visual pathways can inhibit a child from performing to his maximum potential.

-According to the AOA (American Optometric Association): 25% of all children, or 1 in 4 students, have a vision problem significant enough to impact their learning.
+According to the AOA (American Optometric Association), 25 percent of all children, or 1 in 4 students, have a vision problem significant enough to impact their learning.

-It is important to note that a child may pass the 20-20 eye exam and still have an undetected vision problem, because “perfect” 20-20 eyesight does not indicate “perfect” functioning of the visual skills.
-In other words, visual problems do not only stem from blurry vision— but can be caused by reduced visual skills as well.
+A child may pass a visual acuity eye exam and still have an undetected vision problem— mainly because 20/20 eyesight does not indicate “perfect” functioning of the visual skills.
+In other words, visual problems do not only stem from blurry vision, but can be caused by reduced visual skills as well.

 How can vision problems impact learning?